Big Brother Brasil 19: Paula

 Paula also gave demonstrations of religious intolerance while commenting on Rodrigo's religious beliefs: "I'm very afraid of Rodrigo.
-He messes with these treks there...He talks all the time about this Oxum thing.
+He fools around with that kind of stuff... he talks all the time about this Oxum thing.
 I'm afraid of that.
 Our God is greater".
 As result, Decradi (Office of Racial and Intolerance Crimes) in Rio opened an investigation due Maycon Santos and Paula's statements.

 Rede Globo has avoided showing most of Paula's bigoted remarks on the daily highlights show, left fans and media wondering if production is attempting to put out a clean image of her, thus favoring her game.
 The hashtag #BBBProtectsRacists went to the trending topics on Twitter on January 30.

 On March 12, 2019, Paula began to be investigated by the police for prejudice based on religious intolerance but was summoned to testify only after she left the house.
 On April 5, 2019, three days after being evicted, Rodrigo decided to testified against Paula in the Racial Crimes and Intolerance Offices in Rio de Janeiro, accusing her of prejudice against the color of his skin and his religion of African origin.

 On April 15, 2019, Paula testified to the police for over two hours and left the district in a car with dark glasses and covered face without talking to press.
 On April 18, the police concluded that there was prejudice against Rodrigo from Paula's part and, therefore, she will be indicted.